singerdmx/flutter-quill/README.md

 import 'package:flutter/material.dart';

 // [handleFormatByWrappingWithSingleCharacter] is a example function that contains
-// the necessary logic to replace underscore characters and apply correctly the
+// the necessary logic to replace asterisk characters and apply correctly the
 // style to the wrapped text

 enum SingleCharacterFormatStyle {